oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ability to selectively disclose a subset of these claims depending on the Verifier becomes crucial to ensure minimum disclosure and prevent Verifiers from obtaining claims irrelevant for the transaction at hand.
-One example of such a multi-use JWT is a verifiable credential, a tamper-evident credential with a cryptographically verifiable authorship that contains claims about a subject.
+One example of such a multi-use JWT is a verifiable credential, an issuer-signed credential that contains the claims about a subject, and whose authenticity can be cryptographically verified.

 SD-JWTs defined in this document enable such selective disclosure of JWT claims.